JustinTimperio/warp-cli/README.md

 - `-tr, --threads` - default=8: In most cases, 8 threads is sufficient to saturate the connection.
 You may want to raise or lower this depending on your hardware.
 - `-ri, --report_interval`- default=5000: This limits the heartbeat report to 5000 milliseconds(5 seconds).
 - `-ts, --throttle_speed` - default=-1: This setting throttles the transfer to an average mbytes per second.
-- `-ow, --overwrite` - default=false: Allow the receiver to overwrite existing files.
+- `-ow, --overwrite`: Allow the receiver to overwrite existing files.
+- `-sym, --follow_sym`: Let WDT follow symlinks during transfer.

 ### Macros
 Warp-CLI also includes a macro system for repeating custom transfers with a single command.
 Macros are stored transfer commands (stored in ~/warp-cli/macros) that are invoked with `warp -m macro_name`.

 To generate a macro:\
- `warp -gm daily_backup -f source_ssh /dir/to/backup /dir/to/store/backup -tr 16 -ri 10000 -ow true -cp '-skip_writes=true -start_port=12345'`
+ `warp -gm daily_backup -f source_ssh /dir/to/backup /dir/to/store/backup -ow -tr 16 -ri 10000 -cp '-skip_writes=true -start_port=12345'`

 This macro can now be called with:\
  `warp -m daily_backup`